AmberLeeWL/ENGG1340Project/README.md

       - To see his/her own financial reports</p>

   - B) Problem Setting
-       <p>The program is to handle multiple functions on managing financial records. </p>
+       <p>The program is to handle multiple functions on managing financial records.
+The targeted group of users can be working forces and students with part-time or intern jobs. </p>

   - C) Assumptions
        1. Assumptions on fields listed in "Width" in Data structures